rajneesh069/DSA/README.md

 - Perform some operations on the root at the last, e.g. to delete a tree, we'll have to delete all the left nodes first then the right nodes and then the root node, therefore we'll use Post-Order Traversal (L &rarr; R &rarr; N).

+- Always use queue or stack when you want to store the node to perform an operation later.
+  (Like flattening a binary tree into a linked list where the left pointers need to be null and right ones need to point to the next node)

 #### Diameter of a binary tree

 ```java
 public int diameterOfBinaryTree(TreeNode root) {
         height(root);